About Doug Jackson - Photographer

 “One of the most amazing aspects of press photography is the sheer variety of assignments you are sent on.
 There are the usual suspects such as a 100-year birthday, diamond wedding anniversary’s and the sport photography.
 But then you have the unexpected events, the hard news, which requires you to be fast thinking and determined to get ‘that shot’.
 I remember in my first few weeks as a trainee blagging my way on to a helicopter to get coverage of the huge moorland fire that had covered miles of the North Yorkshire Moors.
 For a moment, it felt more like working for the National Geographic than the Whitby Gazette.
 Press photography also helped me to gain confidence with people.
 To put people at ease in front of the camera you have to be at ease behind it.
 I learnt about photography in all environmental conditions and lighting situations as well as thinking on my feet.
 A press photographer typically has 5-8 jobs a day.
 Each one is a fresh opportunity to do something creative and try and be original.
 You would be amazed at the things you can do with giant cheque!”

-“Starting my own business have been very rewarding but hard work.
-Being self-employed is great but I wouldn’t recommend it to anyone unless you are prepared to put in the work.
+“Starting my own business, in 2007, has been very rewarding but hard work.
+Being self-employed is great but I wouldn’t recommend it to anyone unless you are prepared to put in the hours.
 It has however allowed me to do some very interesting work, I have photographed within a section of the new Tyne tunnel whilst it was being sunk onto the river bed.
 I have taken photos from helicopters, gliders, tower cranes, from moving cars and motorcycles, it’s never dull!”

 PLEASE NOTE: I DO DRESS IN WORK APPROPRIATE CLOTHING WHEN ON A COMMISION